VeyisCeylan0/airline-reservation-system-java/README.md

-# airline-reservation-system-java
-Java-based Airline Reservation and Management System developed as an Object Oriented Programming course project.
+# Airline Reservation and Management System

+This project was developed as part of the Object Oriented Programming course at Yıldız Technical University.

+## Features
+- Object Oriented Programming principles (Encapsulation, Inheritance, Polymorphism, Abstraction)
+- Multithreading for simultaneous seat reservation
+- File-based data persistence
+- GUI developed with Swing / JavaFX
+- Unit testing with JUnit

+## Technologies
+- Java
+- Swing / JavaFX
+- JUnit

+## Notes
+This project is an academic course project developed for educational purposes.